ada-x64/cubething2/src/markup/articles/heidegger-carnap/notes.md

 cognitive claim was made.
 Essential to the mp task I claim he has.
 But the critique of H. remains!
 They are anti-rational and so incomprehensible.
 (Carnap 1967).

+## (x) Late night thoughts in maddi's dms

+i think i found my topic.
+The incommensurability of facts and explanations.

+Weber

+the character of rigor in the sciences and humanities would also be good. they are deeply related. also the manner of speaking. there is a gap between fact and meaning, and so between formal and poetic language

+I'm always more articulate in my head -\_-

+the question of the hc debate is how to deal with this incommensurability

+origins from Weber, husserl, wittgenstein (for carnap)

+largely ignores the political environment, maybe include as a footnote

+and of course what they mean by metaphysics. for carnap it's false use of language ie an attempt to capture meaning by using the jargon of fact. for hiedegger it's this too, though his overcoming is closer to an acceptance of this fruitful misuse than an avoidance of it. after all, ignoring it is not going to remove one from the problematic right i guess hiedeggers overcoming is more to do with an existential hermeneutic; he tries to avoid a realm of supersensible ideal entities like what husserl reimposed. explanation happens through an analysis of our lived experiences as Dasien (as the abstract human being, understanding its Being ie the fundamental conditions and structure of its existence) in any case he engages, and considers it right for philosophy to take over for religion in this aspect. pretty explicitly so. the later hiedeggers talk of gods is directly reminiscint of Weber's discussion of gods in "science as a vocation."

+the nature of science as the collection of fact, but this activity presupposes its own worth; it is outside the scope of science to explain itself. in the end the significance of science and of facts has to do with the individual and is subjective in nature.
+Hiedegger makes this explicit in existential analysis (especially the French existentialists whom he loathed).
+Carnap makes room for freedom by allowing a free comportment toward whatever system is relevant, so long as it is logical and complies to empirical verification.
+This is more freedom than one may see on the surface; it allows for freedom to decide on a proper logic, a subjective choice of meaning which amounts to a worldview. this is, to wittgenstein and to Carnap, tantamount to ethics, to religion. meaning beyond this is given in the arts. he is especially fond of Nietzsche - as is Hiedegger

+the subjective basis of science is phenomenology. this is the connection to husserl. both thinkers agree that his system is flawed, and both take a kantian approach to overcoming his reinstantiation of traditional (ancient) metaphysics

+the motivation for this overcoming is largely political: the german youth movement and general political climate of the early 20th century

+how is this related to metaphysics? the German youth movement was dedicated to freeing itself from the restrictions of scientific thought.
+It originates in the Romantic ideal, and prides itself in its ability to know the irrational.
+This leads us to the incommensurability of fact (science) and meaning (metaphysics?)

+metaphysics advanced itself as the secularization of the systematized mystical worldview.

+Through its dissociation from religion it took on the character of science and lost its grasp on meaning. this was happening as far back as aristotle, and followed by the scholastics.

+probably want to say more about the nature of metaphysics and its relation to meaning, and the overcoming of metaphysics through use of poetic language in hiedegger; the acknowledgement of showing rather than telling at the key to meaningful language (as meaning is essentially subjective; but perhaps, as Kant would say, universally subjective)

+telling is the scientific characteristic. it tells the truth, it tells fact. showing is the poetic characteristic. it shows the truth, it shows meaning.
+Meaning can only be gestured at.
+Fact can be articulated.

+both can have formal characteristics. logic is the formal character of the sciences. hiedegger describes a form of showing with formal characteristics, i forget the name of it

+this is perhaps what he hints at when he refers to the "particular rigor of the humanities"

+what remains, i suppose, is to investigate where this gap comes from. probably it is due to the subjective/objective distinction - though this discussion may not be absolute. it would be fruitful to refer to the third critique here, on universal subjectivity.

+and to perhaps dig more into wittgensteins thought on this, if he had any

+and definitely to recall being and time and husserls eidetic system

+but all of that is like... masters thesis level work if not higher